We found 11 online brokers that are appropriate for Trading CFD.

 | Tax Treatment | Profits may be taxed as capital gains or income depending on jurisdiction. | Capital gains tax and dividend tax apply depending on local tax laws. |

-Let’s imagine you have $10,000 available and want to trade NVIDIA stock, currently priced at $122.34 per share.
+Let’s imagine you have $10,000 available and want to trade NVIDIA stock, currently priced at $188.00 per share in early 2026.
 We will compare what happens if you use your money to buy the stock directly versus trading it through a CFD (Contract for Difference).
-This comparison will show both potential gains and risks if the price moves in your favor or against you.
+This comparison shows both potential gains and risks if the price moves in your favor or against you.

-However, if the price falls by 10% to $110.11, your shares would be worth only $8,889, leading to a loss of $1,111.
-Importantly, with real stocks, your losses are limited to the amount you invested, and you retain shareholder rights such as dividends (if issued) and voting rights.
+However, if the price falls by 10% to $169.20, your 53 shares would be worth approximately $8,968, resulting in a loss of about $1,032.
+With real stocks, your losses are limited to the amount you invested unless you are trading on margin.
+You also retain shareholder rights such as dividends if declared and voting rights.

 With stocks, you gain slower but steadier returns and retain shareholder benefits.
 With CFDs, profits can be magnified quickly due to leverage, but the risk of losing your entire margin or more, is much higher.
 Therefore, CFDs are generally better suited for short term traders comfortable with higher risk, while buying stocks is more suitable for long term investors looking for stability and ownership.